-Plot: The Four nations of Water, Earth, Fire, and Air lived in peace for centuries, protected by the Avatar who has the power to control all 4 elements.
+Plot: The Four nations of Water, Earth, Fire and Air lived in peace for centuries, protected by the Avatar who has the power to control all four elements.
 Young Aang (Noah Ringer) was the next Avatar in line until he disappeared, frozen in ice for a hundred years.
 The Fire Nation has declared war and is close to controlling all the nations, but Aang is finally discovered by Katara (Nicola Peltz) and her brother Sokka (Jackson Rathbone) of the Water Tribe.
-Aang is the last hope to bring peace to the 4 nations, but he must learn to master all the elements.
+Aang is the last hope to bring peace to the four nations, but he must learn to master all the elements.

-I almost feel bad calling out the acting because it’s almost all kids, but really, this is Jake Lloyd the Phantom Menace level acting going on.
-It’s a smorgasbord of overacting, piss poor delivery, and laughable facial expressions.
-Noah Ringer plays the hero Aang, and man is he bad.
+I feel bad calling out the acting because it’s almost all kids, but really, this is Jake Lloyd/The Phantom Menace level acting going on.
+It’s a smorgasbord of overacting, awful delivery and laughable facial expressions.
+Noah Ringer plays the hero, Aang, and man is he bad.
 You know you are experiencing bad acting when it takes you out of the movie.
-And that’s what Ringer did every time he spoke a line of dialogue.
-There is one scene where he’s rallying the troops in the Earth tribe, giving a big speech.
+And that’s what Ringer does every time he speaks a line of dialogue.
+There’s one scene where he’s rallying the troops in the Earth tribe.
 I imagine this is what the speeches were like in the Detroit Lions locker room before every game in their 0-16 season.
 It was that poorly delivered.

 Shyamalan does a horrific job of explaining to the audience why Aang is important.
-Yea, we get the idea that he’s the only one capable of controlling the elements and bringing peace, but his true power is never explained.
+Yeah, we get the idea he’s the only one capable of controlling the elements and bringing peace, but his true power is never explained.
 We’ll have random scenes of him talking to spirits in really lame dream sequences.
 How does this happen?
-If this is the Avatar’s true gift, then how come he can commune with the spirits before he can even master controlling all the elements?
+If this is the Avatar’s true gift, than how come he can commune with the spirits before he can even master controlling all the elements?
 These scenes just happen with no explanation.

 Rating: 4.5 out of 10